 WFC3 Notebooks#

 WFC3 Notebooks is the primary repository for analyzing data from the Wide Field Camera 3 on the Hubble Space Telescope.
-The Jupyter notebooks include tools for general data analysis, WFC3/IR time variable background (TVB), and photometry.
+The Jupyter notebooks include tools for general data analysis, WFC3/IR time variable background (TVB), photometry and point spread function (PSF) modeling.
 This repository contains the complementary notebooks mentioned in the WFC3 Data Handbook.
 These notebooks include:

 General Tools: